-For your honors capstone project, you are required to choose your own topic.
+For your capstone or other research project, you are required to choose your own topic.
 Here are some things to keep in mind as you begin to brainstorm a topic:

 Topics can be found in a number of places, though sometimes it can be difficult to narrow a focus or know where to start.
 The following are places to look for inspiration: